ISISComputingGroup/ibex_developers_manual/Dashboard.md

 C:\instrument\settings\config\<machine name>\configurations\dashboard.db
 ```

 There are two example files for neutron and muon instruments in the following location.
 By default, the neutron one will be copied in by the upgrade script.
+On a muon instrument, you will need to (manually) copy in the muon-specific DB.

 ```
 C:\Instrument\Apps\EPICS\misc\upgrade\master\data\dashboard.db